-Professor Martin Brent Halpern – World Renown Theoretical Physicist died in Tucson, AZ on January 21, 2018.
+Professor Martin Brent Halpern – World Renowned Theoretical Physicist died in Tucson, AZ on January 21, 2018.

 As a child, Martin Brent Halpern was drawn to chemistry experiments and other physical concepts such as tesla coils, perhaps to the consternation of his parents, Dr. Melvin Halpern and Blanche Halpern.
 Marty enjoyed playing practical jokes with his pals, including an infamous stunt involving a pound of limburger cheese.
 He was also active in the Boy Scouts for many years.